jxmot/ESP8266-RCWL0516/README.md

 * 100k resistor
 * 4.7k resistor
 * 5v power supply to power the sensor and input of the opto-coupler
-* 5v supply to power the ESP8266 and the output of the opto-coupler
+* 5v supply to power the ESP8266, I used the board's USB connection.
 * Solderless bread board

 Miscellaneous/Option Parts :